lanzela/Quote-Generator/README.md

 - **Text to Speech**: Click the sound logo button to have the current quote read out loud using text-to-speech technology.

+## Responsive Design

+This project is designed to work seamlessly on both desktop and mobile devices.
+The responsive design ensures that the user experience is consistent, no matter what device you are using.

 ## How to Use